eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 A data-centric architecture creates a decoupled system that focuses on the data and applications states' that need to be shared rather than the applications' details.
-In a data-centric system, data and their associated quality of services are the only contracts that bounds the applications together.
+In a data-centric system, data and their associated quality of services are the only contracts that bound the applications together.
 With DDS, the system decoupling is bi-dimensional, in both space and time.